intelligent-exploration/mineralexplorationcourse/Week9/README.md

 **Muller_gplates** - Plate model topologies and rotation files.

+**Muller_convergence** - Empty folder to be filled with kinematic subStats files.

 **CopperDeposits** - A shapefile of copper deposits to be used as a coregistration dataset

 ### Python codes/scripts
 **convergence.py** - python script that calculates convergence rates for a particular plate model.

-**coregloop.py** - python script to take a shapefile and "coregister" the points with some other datasets
+**coregLoop.py** - python script to take a shapefile and "coregister" the points with some other datasets

 **Muller_copper_prob.ipynb** - a python noebook that steps through the machine learning process.

 **Utils_coreg.py** - Some additional tools and functions called in the main scripts.

-All are these are in this Repository in the /Week9 folder.

 ## Python environemnt